nesfit/ICS/Lectures/Lecture_02/PITCHME.md

 +++
 ### Lambda Expressions vs. Local Methods
-* Local methods functionality overlaps with that overlaps lambda expressions
+* Local methods functionality overlaps with lambda expressions
 * Local methods advantages:
   * Recursive without ugly hacks
   * Avoid the clutter of specifying a delegate type
-  * Incur slightly less overhead
+  * Incurs slightly less overhead
 * In many cases you *need* a delegate
   * i.e., a method with a delegate-typed parameter: